Legal provisions of COM(2021)347 - Consumer credits

 7. Where there is more than one competent authority on their territory, Member States shall ensure that their respective duties are clearly defined and that those authorities collaborate closely so that they can discharge their respective duties effectively.

-8. The Commission shall publish a list of the competent authorities in the Official Journal of the European Union at least once a year, and update it continuously on its website.
+8. The Commission shall publish a list of the competent authorities in the Official Journal of the European Union at least once a year, and shall update that list continuously on its website.

 CHAPTER XV - FINAL PROVISIONS